-Department Appeals Procedures: The Department will not consider an appeal unless an attempt has been made to settle the matter with the instructor first.
-Students who remain dissatisfied with the outcome may submit a written appeal to the Undergraduate Director in Economics, stating the reasons for their appeal.
-Information on the Department of Economics' appeals procedure and the appeals form are available here.
+Department of Economics procedures for appealing a mark can be found here: https://economics.uwo.ca/undergraduate/program_counselling/responsibilities_policies.html#appeals.
+The Department will not consider an appeal unless an attempt has been made to settle the matter with the instructor first.
+Students who remain dissatisfied with the outcome may proceed to submit an appeal to econugrd@uwo.ca.
+Please follow the instructions and use the appeal form shown in the above link.

-Systematic Adjustments: Systematic adjustments of class grade distributions (either up or down) can occur in Economics courses.
-The systematic adjustment of a class grade distribution is not grounds for an appeal.
+- 7. Systematic adjustments of a class grade distribution (either up or down) can occur in Economics courses.
+The fact that grades have been adjusted is not grounds for an appeal. - 8.
+Note the following add and drop deadlines:

-Add/drop deadlines: